High-speed rail: High-speed aspirations

 Alexander C. Miller had greater ambitions.
 In 1906, he launched the Chicago-New York Electric Air Line Railroad project to reduce the running time between the two big cities to ten hours by using electric 160 km/h locomotives.
 After seven years of effort, less than 50 km of straight track was finished.
-A part of the line is still used as one of the last interurbans in the US.
+A part of the line is still used as one of the last interurbans in the US, the South Shore Line.

 High-speed interurbans

 In the US, some of the interurbans (i.e. trams or streetcars which run from city to city) of the early 20th century were very high-speed for their time (also Europe had and still does have some interurbans).
 Several high-speed rail technologies have their origin in the interurban field.

 In 1903 – 30 years before the conventional railways started to streamline their trains – the officials of the Louisiana Purchase Exposition organised the Electric Railway Test Commission to conduct a series of tests to develop a carbody design that would reduce wind resistance at high speeds.
 A long series of tests was carried.
 In 1905, St. Louis Car Company built a railcar for the traction magnate Henry E. Huntington, capable of speeds approaching 100 mph.
 Once it ran 20 mi between Los Angeles and Long Beach in 15 minutes, an average speed of 80 mph.
 However, it was too heavy for much of the tracks, so Cincinnati Car Company, J. G. Brill and others pioneered lightweight constructions, use of aluminium alloys, and low-level bogies which could operate smoothly at extremely high speeds on rough interurban tracks.
 Westinghouse and General Electric designed motors compact enough to be mounted on the bogies.
-From 1930 on, the Red Devils from Cincinnati Car Company and a some other interurban rail cars reached about 145 km/h in commercial traffic.
+From 1930 on, the Red Devils from Cincinnati Car Company and some other interurban rail cars reached about 145 km/h in commercial traffic.
 The Red Devils weighed only 22 tons though they could seat 44 passengers.

 Extensive wind tunnel research – the first in the railway industry – was done before J. G. Brill in 1931 built the Bullet cars for Philadelphia and Western Railroad (P&W).
 They were capable of running at 92 mph.
 Some of them were almost 60 years in service.
 P&W's Norristown High Speed Line is still in use, almost 110 years after P&W in 1907 opened their double-track Upper Darby–Strafford line without a single grade crossing with roads or other railways.
 The entire line was governed by an absolute block signal system.